Kohli Keeps New Zealand At Bay In World Test Final - UrduPoint

 Kohli Keeps New Zealand At Bay In World Test Final

-India captain Virat Kohli held firm in the face of accurate pace bowling as New Zealand fought back in the inaugural World Test Championship final at Southampton on Saturday
+India captain Virat Kohli held firm in the face of accurate New Zealand pace bowling as the inaugural World Test Championship final at Southampton eventually got going on Saturday

-Southampton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2021 ) :India captain Virat Kohli held firm in the face of accurate pace bowling as New Zealand fought back in the inaugural World Test Championship final at Southampton on Saturday.
+Southampton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2021 ) :India captain Virat Kohli held firm in the face of accurate New Zealand pace bowling as the inaugural World Test Championship final at Southampton eventually got going on Saturday.

-After Friday's first day was washed out without a ball bowled, India had reached 120-3 when bad light led the umpires to take the players off for an early tea on the second day -- a decision greeted by jeers from the crowd given the floodlights were on full beam.
+After Friday's first day was washed out without a ball bowled, India were 146-3 when the third of the day's stoppages for bad light led to an early close.

-Kohli was 35 not out and Ajinkya Rahane 13 not out, with towering New Zealand paceman Kyle Jamieson having miserly figures of 1-14 in 12 overs.
+Kohli was 44 not out, with the star batsman having hit just one boundary in 124 balls faced.

+Meanwhile, Ajinkya Rahane was 29 not out after adding an unbroken 58 for the fourth wicket with Kohli.

-Their position might have been worse had star batsman Kohli been given out caught behind down the legside off left-arm quick Trent Boult on 17.
+Their position might have been worse had Kohli been given out caught behind down the legside off left-arm quick Trent Boult on 17.

 But amid some on-field confusion, an umpire review led to replays that indicated Kohli had not hit the ball.

-Rohit and Gill made a fine start amid New Zealand's swing and seam, even if a still-wet outfield meant they did not always get full value for their shots.
+India's openers made a fine start amid New Zealand's swing and seam.

 The openers' form was all the more impressive given this was India's first Test since March whereas only last week New Zealand completed a 1-0 series win over England with an eight-wicket victory at Edgbaston.